COMP2150-24s1/level-design-assessment-NotIrfanXD/README.md

 ### 2.10.
 Spitters
 Placed out of melee reach of the player in an elevated area after the acid pit.
-The player will have to jump and shoot it to kill it.
+The player will have to jump to their max height and shoot it to kill it.
 //(Or the player can avoid it entirely which will just make the game harder but I cant think of any other way to force the player to use the gun except using text in game.
 The switch works but its optional and I dont want to figure out how to make it work in unity right now as I have little time ;-;)//